Audio brand Bose is about to explore a device area that it has never trodden before: sunglasses.

 They will also be unlocked to use Bose AR technology via a free software update in the future.
-It is an audio-only augmented reality technology platform that will combine with specific apps to utilise “contextual audio to deliver first-of-a-kind experiences”.
-That will include fitness, travel and games applications.
+It is an audio-only augmented reality technology platform that will combine with specific apps to utilize “contextual audio to deliver first-of-a-kind experiences”.
+That will include fitness, travel, and games applications.

 Bose Frames will be available from January 2019 and will provide up to three-and-a-half hours of playback between charges.
-They weight 45g and the lenses are capable of blocking up to 99 per cent of UVA/UVB rays.
+They weigh 45g and the lenses are capable of blocking up to 99 percent of UVA/UVB rays.

 They are only listed in the US at present, priced at $199.95 or more, a pair, regardless of whether you choose the Alto or Rondo designs.